rnd7/weather-board/README.md

 HTML templates are not used, the layout is low-complexity and templates seemednot beneficial in this case.

+The client is designed to be served non bundles using browser module imports.

 ## Server
-The server is self contained.
+The server setup is self contained.
 It serves http requests, manages socket connections, provides an WebSocket API and stores data in a sqlite database.

-No dynamic data is served as response to an http request so browserside caching works great and express should be sufficient to serve static files.
+No dynamic data is served as response to an http request so browserside caching works great and express should be sufficient to serve static files, at least for the scale I expect and the socket server is able to manage.

 The server uses a sqlite storage adapter.
-This library used is
+The library used is intentional synchronous but the abstraction is asynchronous, this is for sure a performance tradeoff.

 # Modules